Fundamentals

 (See The Professional Critique below.)

 Early on, most writers are hungry for feedback.
 Lacking a legion of professional editors, agents and publishers hanging outside the window to help us along, a writer’s left with friends and family and, if we’re lucky, an intimate little writers group.
 (More about writers groups below.)
 Sure, there’s nothing wrong with asking the guy next door, a distant cousin who writes greeting card jingles, or our Great Aunt Isabel, for advice.
 If we trust their intellect and our own instincts, certainly we can enlist their support.
 However, I suggest treating any familial feedback with cautious optimism.
 Be wary of a friend or family member’s beaming critique: Your book is positively stunning.
 Your writing is poetic, your voice angelic, and your plot absolutely breathtaking.”
-Such accolades can be the worst possible feedback a writer can receive, should they be spoken to placate or motivate (or politely ditch) you.
+Such accolades can be the worst possible feedback a writer receives, should they be spoken to placate or motivate (or politely ditch) you.
 Pleasant words to hear, sure—but ultimately, if spoken without integrity, the joke’s on the writer.

-So what’s the difference between a good and bad critique?
 Let’s say you’re writing a murder mystery.
 Your protagonist is a disgruntled private investigator.
 The feedback: “Your protagonist does stupid things” isn’t remotely helpful.
 However, a thoughtful critique such as; “Your protagonist appears to get by on lucky or coincidental occurrences, but never through logic or cunning or self-reliant sleuthing.
 I think your protagonist needs to be more proactive in solving the mystery” is pretty good advice.
 Whether or not you’re able to accept such potentially constructive feedback depends upon your ability to free your mind, silence your ego, and consider creative alternatives to your preconceived notions.
 And writers must trust their own instincts in determining whether or not solicited criticism is valid and useful.

 The Professional Critique.

-A better choice than relying on friends and family might be an alpha or beta reader—a non- or semi-professional editor—someone who reads and critiques simply for the love of reading.
+A better choice than relying on friends and family for an honest critique might be an alpha or beta reader—a non- or semi-professional editor.
+A writer can find a host of professional (paid) and non-professional readers online.
 And, yes, a well-read friend can serve as a alpha/beta reader but, again, seeking criticism shouldn’t be about collecting accolades or kudos.
 (Signing a publisher’s contract and aggressive book sales will deliver that particular message.)
 As writers, we’re looking for helpful criticism that identifies overlooked or illogical flaws that weaken or confuse or obscure our writing and/or our message.
 We’re seeking ways to improve our efforts, and that occurs through occasionally hard-hitting feedback that identifies flaws and, if we’re lucky, offers potential solutions as well.

-Note: Typically an alpha reader (much like a content/developmental editor) will look at incomplete or stalled manuscripts, searching for glaring holes, insufficient character development or motivations, major inconsistencies and unrealistic coincidences in a story, and give you suggestions on possible options and paths to follow.
-A beta reader (or line editor) will typically accept only polished or almost-finished manuscripts, and will seek out grammatical errors, typos and garbled/unclear word choice or sentence structure.
+Note: Typically an alpha reader (much like a content/developmental editor) will look at incomplete or stalled manuscripts, searching for glaring holes, insufficient character developments or illogical motivations; major inconsistencies, unrealistic coincidences and unsatisfying/incomplete endings.
+An alpha reader can give you suggestions on possible options and paths to follow.

 If you decide to seek out an alpha or beta reader (or even friends and family) for feedback, here are a few guidelines worth remembering: